weblicht/curb/components/SynsetSearch/README.md

 The `source` prop is required and must be the same as the `id` for the corresponding search form.

+### SynsetSearchAlert

+Displays an appropriately-styled alert div containing an alert message when a search fails to return results.

+The `source` prop is required and must be the same as the `id` for the corresponding search form.

 ### Example

 ```